 In accordance with G.S.
 159-29, the Town's employees that have access to \$100 or more at any given time of the Town's funds are performance bonded through a private insurance carrier.
-The Tax Collector and Finance Officer are individually bonded for \$50,000 and the remaining employees that have access to funds are bonded under a blanket bond for \$50,000.
+The Tax Collector is individually bonded for \$50,000, the Finance Officer and remaining employees that have access to funds are bonded under a blanket bond for \$50,000.